diddyjax19/NestIT-Phonestore/README.md

  ![](./readmeDocumentation/screenshot/coloursUsed.png)

   * The colour scheme was chosen by the background image of the project.
-I want to choose golden-brown colours so that they will blend with the background image.

- For the navigation bar and footer, I used --earthyellow: #e6b56d;,--copper: #a67732; and  --Sunset: #f2c88b.
- For all buttons that exist in the project I used  --smokyblack: #131200; and --copper: #a67732;
- For the jumbotron background colour I used --Sunset: #f2c88b.
- For paragraph and heading I used --smokyblack: #131200;
- For pagination I used background colour --copper: #a67732; and for border-colour --Sunset: #f2c88b.
+I

 ## Typography